 Here are some options for finding work as a crypto community manager:

-- Crypto project websites: Visit the project’s website and inquire about a position with the community management.
+- Crypto project websites: Visit the project’s website and inquire about a position with community management.
 Before you apply, make sure you read the white paper thoroughly.

 - Upwork is a major online marketplace that connects freelancers and employers.